 In this sense the Ports were a step in the evolution of the Royal Navy.
 The Head Ports are Sandwich, Dover, Hythe, New Romney and Hastings, together with the two ‘Ancient Towns’ of Rye and Winchelsea.
 Other local towns joined the Confederation of the Cinque Ports to assist the Head Ports in fulfilling their duties and were known as ‘Limbs’ of the Head Ports.
 Today they comprise of the Towns of Deal, Faversham, Folkestone, Lydd, Margate, Ramsgate and Tenterden.

 Today the Mayor is responsible for representing Winchelsea at meetings of the Confederation of Cinque Ports.
 The seven Head Ports each in turn provide the Confederation’s Speaker, an office taken on additionally by the Mayor for the time being in that Town.
-The Mayor of Winchelsea takes over as Speaker from the Mayor of Hastings in May 2019 and will hold the post until May 2020 when it is handed on to the Mayor of Rye.
+The Mayor of Winchelsea took over as Speaker from the Mayor of Hastings in May 2019 and will hold the post until May 2020 when it is handed on to the Mayor of Rye.
 Winchelsea will next hold the Speakership from 2026 to 2027.

 The Seal of Winchelsea

 The Seal of the Corporation is as ancient as the corporate seal of any port...

 The Obverse of the seal shows an ancient ship with a poop and embattled forecastle and the royal arms three lions passant.
 The translation of the legend is ‘The seal of the Barons of our Lord the King of England of Winchelsea’.